Rockall: Hall's Ledge and other features

 Ocean swell hitting Rockall from the west was described by Nick Hancock as "exactly where you don't want it", for a successful landing attempt.
 A small step in the cliff on the western flank acts as a landing "platform".
 From there, anyone landing commences a fast, vertical scramble to safety out of the ocean swell zone.
 A traverse across the west face is then needed to reach the summit.

 In 1971, Exercise Top Hat by the Corp of Royal Engineers blew the top 5 ft off Rockall.
 That left a flat area of 12 feet by 5 feet at its longest and widest.
-This is the area cleared for an all-round navigation beacon (see "Deploying an all round light beacon" above).
+This is the area cleared for an all-round navigation beacon (see #Deploying an all-round light beacon above).

 Hall's Ledge on the south face is both Rockall's first-named location and only occupiable area.
 It was named in 1955 after Basil Hall, the first recorded person to land on Rockall (see "History" section above).
 The ledge measures just 3.5 by 1.3 m and is just 4 m from Rockall's summit.
 William Dick in 1975 named a second feature on Rockall, Paul's Cave.

 The British Geological Survey (BGS) reports that "a sill, 0.5 to 1.0 m thick and dipping at 30° to 35° to the east-north-east intrudes the lower part of the island," that, "on the south face, can be seen to bifurcate."
 The BGS add that Rockall is "cut by a series of joints, one set of which is responsible for the north–south orientation of the near-vertical east-facing cliff".

 Helen's Reef and other surrounding features

-Marine Scotland detailed underwater mapping of the area around Rockall in 2011–2012.
-The mapping showed that Rockall is a minor pinnacle of the surrounding Helen's Reef.
-Helen's Reef extends in a sweeping arc of fissures and ridges to the north-west of the islet.
-Between Rockall and Helen's Reef is a deeper trench much used by squid fishermen.
+Rockall is the largest of one of a few emergent elements of a large submarine plateau, the Rockall Bank, alongside the nearby Hasselwood Rock and Helen's Reef.
+Rockall Bank lies directly south of the Rockall Plateau.
+It is separated from the Outer Hebrides by the Rockall Trough, itself located within the Rockall Basin (also known as the Hatton Rockall Basin).